pauljpark/AmaniClothingCo/README.md

 ### `npm install`

-### `nodemon`

-Runs the server in the backend and connects to the MongoDB database
+### `nodemon` : Runs the server in the backend

-In the server directory, create a .env file with this line:
+In the server directory, create a .env file with this line (connects to the MongoDB database):

 ```
 ATLAS_URI_GOES_HERE